What Is the CCNA? An Entry-Level Networking Certification

 There are many online courses you can choose from that will prepare you for the CCNA exam.
 There may also be in-person classes at your local community college that will do the same.

 Cisco offers an online course called Implementing and Administering Solutions that is designed to help you pass the CCNA exam.
-The course costs $800USD [9].
+The course costs ₹65,557 ($800USD).

 You can take the Computer Communications specialisation on Coursera for a full introduction to the world of networking, or take individual courses if you want to focus on specific skills, like TCP/IP, or packet switching networks.
 Though the specialisation won’t explicitly prepare you for the CCNA, you’ll learn much of the fundamentals of computer networks.